Alatus is a proposed new primary school in Melbourne, Australia specialising in gifted learning.

 Alatus is different because the Alatus Learning Approach™ is specifically designed for gifted learning.

 The Alatus Learning Approach is based on extension and enrichment principles such as developing depth of understanding and going beyond the curriculum.
 The learning involves creativity, higher-order thinking, open-ended challenges and problem solving.
 Learners do not belong to a class based on their age; rather, they attend a range of workshops at their level to learn concepts and skills.
 The ratio of learners to mentors at Alatus is low with workshops being dynamic and small.
 Alatus learners have regular individual-mentor sessions where they are highly involved in designing their learning pathway.

-We believe that children who stand to benefit the most from the Alatus Learning Approach would have an aptitude assessed in a recognised IQ test as being in the top 5% of their peers in one or more sub-scales (eg. Comprehension, Matrix-Reasoning, etc.); and as being in the top 20% in all other sub-scales.
+We believe that children who stand to benefit the most from the Alatus Learning Approach would have an aptitude assessed in a recognised IQ test as being in the top 5% of their peers in one or more sub-scales (eg. Comprehension, Matrix-Reasoning, etc.); and as being in the top 20% in three or more other sub-scales.

 They would also be able to read and write at (Victorian Curriculum) Level 2 or above and be autonomous, thoughtful, fast-paced learners; be, or desire to be, highly-engaged in their learning; be open to being challenged; and be able to work independently in a co-learning environment.

 It’s also important that your child is keen on the idea of attending Alatus and likes the idea of how children will learn here.
 Accordingly, there will also likely be an interview with the parents / guardian and the child, together with a submission by the child.